MobileFirstLLC/extension-cli/tutorials/xt-sync.md

-> `xt-sync` command is intended for upgrading configuration files of a stale project to latest version
+> `xt-sync` command is intended for upgrading configuration files of a stale project to the latest versions

 When a project has not been worked on recently, it may need updates of